 Ready To Pursue a Masters in Nursing Administration Degree?

 With your Master in Nursing Administration, you will refine your leadership and management skills, as well as open the door to a variety of supervisory positions in nursing and health care that may lead to a higher earning potential.
 Why not start a search on GradSchools.com for the leadership and management in nursing master’s degree that matches your career goals today!

 Sources: bls.gov/ooh/healthcare/registered-nurses.htm | bls.gov/ooh/management/medical-and-health-services-managers.htm | onetonline.org/link/summary/11-9111.00

 |State||Employment||Annual Mean Wage|

-Schools with Masters in Nursing Administration Degrees in Kansas
+Schools with Masters in Nursing Administration in Kansas

-GradSchools.com offers 1 Masters in Nursing Administration Degrees in Kansas
+GradSchools.com offers 1 Masters of Nursing Administration in Kansas

 Grand Canyon University

 Fort Hays State University